jlinoff/pam/README.md

 <img src="www/help/pam-example-records.png" width="400" alt="example-records">

-As you can see _PAM_ presents the records as an accordion.
+_PAM_ presents the records as an accordion.
 Each record is one entry in the accordion that you can expand to view the record fields or [delete](#delete-record), [clone](#clone-record) or [edit](#edit-record) edit the record.